 Continuing Education-Training & Career Development

 In addition to the university and community college education and training programs, the printing and graphics industry employers provide valuable on-going education, training and career development opportunities for their employees.
-In-house programs and vendor based programs are supplemented by outstanding programs offered by the Printing Industries of Michigan, Inc. (PIM), Printing Industries of America (PIA) and other industry related associations.
+In-house programs and vendor based programs are supplemented by outstanding programs offered by the Printing Industries of Michigan, Inc. (PIM), and other industry related associations.

 Here are some examples of Printing Industries of Michigan’s training and career development programs: